 How Claude Code Built This Blog - Part 2

-This is Part 2 covering implementation details and deployment.
-Part 1 covered getting started and architecture.
+This is Part 2: implementation and deployment.
+Part 1 covers getting started and architecture.

 // Register only the languages needed